strangehurst/PNML.jl/docs/src/layers.md

 The XML file format distributes a <net> over one or more <page>s.
 As the pages are parsed, the nodes are appended to a `PnmlNetData` dictionary and a `PnmlNetKeys` set.

-The each `PnmlNetData` dictionary maintains insertion order.
+The `PnmlNetData` dictionaries maintain insertion order.

 Each graph node may have labels attached.
 What labels depends on the [`PnmlTypeDefs`](@ref)